 Exclusion of gain on sale of a home used for business.
-If the property sold was used as your home for 2 or more years during the 5-year period ending on the date of the sale, you may be able to exclude part or all of the gain figured on Form 4797.
-For details on the exclusion (and to figure the exclusion), see Pub.
+If the property sold was used for business or to produce rental income and also was owned and used as your home during the 5-year period ending on the date of the sale, you may be able to exclude part or all of the gain figured on Form 4797.
+For details on the exclusion (including how to figure the amount of the exclusion), see Pub.
 523, Selling Your Home.

-If the property was held more than 1 year, complete Part III to figure the gain.
+If the property was held more than 1 year, complete Part III to figure the amount of the gain.
 Do not take the exclusion into account when figuring the gain on line 24.
 If line 22 includes depreciation for periods after May 6, 1997, you cannot exclude gain to the extent of that depreciation.
-On line 2 of Form 4797, write "Section 121 exclusion" and enter the amount of gain excluded as a (loss) in column (g).
+On line 2 of Form 4797, write "Section 121 exclusion" and enter the amount of the exclusion as a (loss) in column (g).

-If the property was held for 1 year or less, report the sale and the amount of gain excluded in a similar manner on line 10 of Form 4797.
+If the property was held for 1 year or less, report the sale and the amount of the exclusion in a similar manner on line 10 of Form 4797.